RedMadRobot/mapmemory/README.md

 Keep in mind that you should manually clear `SessionMemory` on logout.

+> [!TIP]
-> :memo: Instead of creating subclasses, you can provide MapMemory with [qualifiers].
+> Instead of creating subclasses, you can provide MapMemory with [qualifiers].

-#### KAPT: 'IllegalStateException: Couldn't find declaration file' on delegate with inline getValue operator
+##### KAPT: 'IllegalStateException: Couldn't find declaration file' on delegate with inline getValue operator

-> **Note**
+> [!NOTE]
 > This bug was fixed in Kotlin 1.8.20.
-Consider to update Kotlin.
+Consider updating to the newest Kotlin.

 There is the bug in Kotlin Compiler that affects MapMemory if you create subclasses - [KT-46317](https://youtrack.jetbrains.com/issue/KT-46317).
-You can use module `mapmemory-kapt-bug-workaround` as a workaround:
+You can use the module `mapmemory-kapt-bug-workaround` as a workaround:

 ```kotlin
 dependencies {